Inductors

 How is it connected to your major?

 The concept of inductors does not directly relate to my major as I am a Business major.
 However, I am taking Pre-Medical Courses, and as mentioned earlier in this section, the way in which inductors provide a natural buffer within circuits is mirrored through various biology and chemistry concepts.
+For example, in the human body, the pH of our blood is kept stable by buffer systems that resist change, much like an inductor resists a change in current.

 History